jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 # PWA Notification System

 ## Overview
-TaskFlow now includes a comprehensive notification system that works on both desktop and mobile devices.
+AetherTrack now includes a comprehensive notification system that works on both desktop and mobile devices.
 The system leverages the Web Notifications API and Service Workers to provide real-time notifications about tasks, comments, and due dates.

 ## Features